Exercise Science Degree

 Careers and Opportunities

 From hospitals to universities, sports programs to outpatient clinics, Exercise Science graduates find work in numerous places.
-NWCCD’s Exercise Science degree will prepare you to transfer to pursue a Bachelor’s degree in a related field or find employment with your newly developed skills.
+NWCCD’s Exercise Science degree will prepare you to transfer to pursue a Bachelor’s or Master’s degree in a related field or find employment with your newly developed skills.
 A degree in Exercise Science may lead you to a related job like:

 - Personal Trainer